 It's tempting to see ThinkCERCA as a Common Core silver bullet -- especially if you're using the full subscription -- because it's such a thorough resource.
 Teachers can arrange for whole-class access to the site during the school day or, if possible, assign students to read specific articles as part of a flipped classroom.
 In either scenario, teachers can pull individual students to meet with while the rest of the classroom attends to their assigned work.
 While the pre-selected texts and questions are time-savers for any teacher looking for well-constructed prompts aligned with standards-based texts, managing timely individualized feedback for more than one class may prove cumbersome.

 ThinkCERCA can help teachers integrate CCSS-aligned, cross-disciplinary reading and writing instruction into their classes.
-While it aligns well with the critical thinking direction of advanced placement courses for high schools students, any level and subject can find benefit in the texts and questions.
-The program's selection of high-interest texts span a range of subject and reading abilities.
+While it aligns well with the critical thinking direction of advanced placement courses for high school students, the text and questions can benefit students at any level and in any subject.
+The program's selection of high-interest texts spans a range of subject and reading abilities.
 Additional scaffolding tools, such as audio of the text and visual prompters, are available on certain texts.
-ThinkCERCA does the grunt work of gathering, curating, and organizing many high-interest nonfiction readings would otherwise prove challenging -- if not impossible -- for most busy teachers.
+ThinkCERCA does the grunt work of gathering, curating, and organizing many high-interest nonfiction readings that would otherwise prove challenging -- if not impossible -- for most busy teachers.
 ThinkCERCA also includes adjoining assessments with each text for individual, small-group, and whole-class assessment.

 Key Standards Supported